-Here are 5 ways AI is transforming document management systems.
+Here are 5 ways AI is transforming document management systems in 2020 and beyond.

 While OCR (optical character recognition) technology allows for text recognition, AI takes this a step further by being able to “read” the information on that document, classify it correctly and automate workflows based on that classification – all at a fraction of the speed a human could.